It can be scary to learn that someone you care about has breast cancer. You might feel sad or worried and wonder how you can help them get through it.

-Be prepared for changes in your loved one's behavior and mood.
-Medications, discomforts, and stress may cause your loved one to become depressed, angry, or fatigued.
+- Be prepared for changes in your loved one's behavior and mood.
+Medications, side effects from treatment, and stress may make their feel depressed, angry, or tired.

-Encourage your loved one to be active and independent, as much as possible, to help her regain a sense of self-reliance and confidence.
+- Encourage them to be active and to do as much for themself as possible.
+It will help them feel a sense of control.

 - Don’t forget to take care of yourself, too.
 Be sure you get enough sleep, eat well, and take some time off for yourself.
 If you stay well, it will be easier to help your loved one.

 - Ask other family members and friends to pitch in, too.
 They can bring meals, take the dog for a walk, or offer rides to doctor’s appointments.
 Most people will appreciate the chance to help.

 A loved one’s illness can be stressful for you, too.
 To keep your worries from taking over:

 - Accept that there are events you cannot control.

 - Find some activities that help you relax.
 Take a walk, listen to music, or practice meditation or yoga.

 - Exercise regularly.
 It’s a great way to fight tension, and it can help your body be better prepared to deal with stress.